cognitedata/cognite-sdk-js/guides/monorepo.md

 # Monorepo
 The sdk is implemented with several npm packages, all contained in the `packages/` folder.
 We use `lerna` to run commands in all repos, and also to configure versions.
+This document goes into details and hacks needed to develop the repo, and is not needed by end users.

 ## Structure
  - `packages/stable/` - holds `@cognite/sdk`, the stable SDK